OpenWebAdvocacy/website/src/pages/walled-gardens.md

 #### 5.8.3.
 News and Blog Articles

 Many have written about the issues surrounding Safari, Web Apps and iOS.
 This section goes through just a small number of articles.

 > First, it means that Dieter and I drink a lot of bourbon and talk about the sad, **slow death of the open web a lot**.
 (It was a good run, open web!
 So sorry that **Apple killed you** by turning Safari into the new IE and **forbidding alternative browsers to innovate on iOS**.)
-> <cite>[Nilay Patel - Editor-in-Chief - The Verge (2016-10-06)](https://www.theverge.com/2016/10/6/13188306/refreshing-the-verge-facebook-video-google-amp-future-of-the-web) <br />(emphasis added)</cite>
+> <cite>[Nilay Patel - Editor-in-Chief - The Verge (Oct 6, 2016))](https://www.theverge.com/2016/10/6/13188306/refreshing-the-verge-facebook-video-google-amp-future-of-the-web) <br />(emphasis added)</cite>

 > Devices using iOS and the future Windows RT **hobble third-party browsers**.
 Despite some good reasons for doing so, the change could **undermine browser competition**. <br />
 > … <br />